Laboratory of

 January/2025: New paper accepted!

 "Morphological comparison of astrocytes in the lamina cribrosa and glial lamina" by IOVS.
 This work was led by Susannah Waxman.
-[Preprint Here]
+[Preprint (before revision edits) here.
+Final version soon]

 In our daily lives we rarely think of the eye as a biomechanical structure.
 The eye, however, is a remarkably complex structure with biomechanics involved in many of its functions.
 For our eyes to be able to track moving objects, for example, requires a delicate balance of the forces exerted by several muscles.
 Forces are also responsible for deforming the lens and allow focusing.
 A slight imbalance between the forces and tissue properties may be enough to alter or even preclude vision.
 These effects may take place quickly or over long periods, even years.
 Understanding ocular biomechanics is therefore important for preventing and treating vision loss. |